scionproto/scion/doc/EndhostBootstrap.rst

 Web server
 ----------

-We choose *Nginx* for the web server to serve the bootstrapping configuration files -- obviously, this can be achieved with any other web server.
+The web server (e.g. *Nginx*) shall expose the following endpoints to erve the bootstrapping configuration files:

-The endpoints exposed by the web server are the following:

 - ``/scion/discovery/<version>/topology.json``: to retrieve the topology of the AS, and